evolvedbinary/hsg-project-wiki/Setup.md

 - If you already had homebrew installed, skip the step below where we install homebrew, but instead simply run `brew update && brew upgrade`.
 Then proceed with the steps to install the other software with homebrew.
 - For the moment we will continue to use SVN for pre-publication work, using our old procedures.
 But work that is published to the website should now all be committed to GitHub, using the directions below.

-## Installing eXist

-1. Download the eXist installer from https://s3.amazonaws.com/hsg-static/exist/eXist-db-3.0.RC2-HEAD-f111e4d.dmg.

-1. Open the downloaded file, and drag the `eXist` icon into the `Applications` folder.
-To remove the eXist-db disk image icon from your desktop, select the icon and select `File > Eject`.

-1. Open the `Applications` folder (in Finder, select `Go > Applications`).
-Drag eXist onto your Dock.

-1. Start eXist.
-The first time you run eXist the installer will lead you through a setup screen.
-Accept all of the default values, and select `Save` and `Yes`.
-The installer will close.

-1. Start eXist. eXist will show a splash screen and install some default apps.
-Once the splash screen disappears, you can start, stop, and quit eXist and access other eXist utilities via its menu bar entry (a blue "X"-shaped icon).

 ## Installing oXygen

 1. Go to https://www.oxygenxml.com/xml_editor/software_archive_editor.html and download the edition of oXygen 17.1 called, "OS X 10.8 and later."
 Direct link: http://archives.oxygenxml.com/Oxygen/Editor/InstData17.1/MacOSX/VM/oxygen.tar.gz.
 Open the downloaded file, and drag the oXygen folder to your `Applications` folder (in Finder, select `Go` > `Applications`).